aitalshashank2/EndGem/README.md

 Please visit http://ec2-54-146-236-179.compute-1.amazonaws.com/EndGem/php/index.php

+*Please note that account validation e-mail drops in your spam folder and the website can be accessed only with a valid and working IIT-R G-Suite ID!

 The website has been hosted using Amazon Web Services on Amazon Linux 2 AMI (HVM) - [ami-00068cd7555f543d5] with Instance type t2.micro